ccrum1/dissertation/README.md

 # dissertation

 What is this?
-This is Chris Crum's dissertation repository where Chris puts all his files, R code, and occasional figures for reproducability purposes
+This is Chris Crum's dissertation repository where Chris puts all his files, R code, and occasional figures for reproducibility purposes

 Can I take Chris' code?
 Yes, but you do so at your own risk